benyoung93/bioinformatic_tutorials/phylogenomics/README.md

 ## Step 4.
 Trimming Samples

 We want to clean the alignments we generated, and we will use `trimal` for this.
 This is a very quick and easy step so I will not go into this to much.
+So easy that you do not even have to submit a job (and and run on the login node hehehehhe).
 Again, it will generate the same number of fasta files as in the `SCO_all` directory, and the `SCO_align_all` directory.

 ```
 mamba activate trimal_env ## activate the trimal environment